zbenmo/turingpoint/docs/index.md

 ## Assembly

-Assembly in *turingpoint* is an abstract class that enables an "episodic" loop.
-One needs to provide implementation for the following member functions: *create_initial_parcel*, and *participants*.
+Assembly in *turingpoint* is a class that enables an "episodic" loop (yet not restricted to "episodic" and can be used in additional looping logics).
+One needs to provide in the construction implementation for the following callable: *get_participants*.

 *get_participants* is a callable that returns an iterable or an iterator for the participants.
 You can imagine a simple setting where you have a Gymnasium environment and a Stable-Baselines3 agent.
-The iterator shall return once the agent, and then the environment, and so force.
+The iterator shall yield once the agent, and then the environment, and so force.
 In the example, both the environment and the agent needs to be wrapped as a participant.
 That is to adapt the *step* and *predict* API accordingly.

 ``` py linenums="1"